Know the symptoms and 8 ways on how to cope with stay-at-home-mom depression.

 I remember washing the baby bottles for the nth time and just suddenly crying out of nowhere.
 My life then felt so lonely, repetitive, boring, and stressful.

-I was so exhausted from the lack of sleep, from the neverending chores, from the lack of help from my husband, and the “Groundhog Day” reality I was living in.
+I was so exhausted from the lack of sleep, from the neverending chores, from my husband not helping out with household chores, and the “Groundhog Day” reality I was living in.

 I didn’t know then that I had stay-at-home mom depression.